-Treatments for carotid artery disease may include healthy lifestyle changes, medicines, and medical procedures.
+Treatments for carotid artery disease may include heart-healthy lifestyle changes, medicines, and medical procedures.
 The goals of treatment are to stop the disease from getting worse and to prevent a stroke.
 Your treatment will depend on your symptoms, how severe the disease is, and your age and overall health.

 Your doctor may recommend heart-healthy lifestyle changes if you have carotid artery disease.
 Heart-healthy lifestyle changes include:

 If you have a stroke caused by a blood clot, you may be given a clot-dissolving, or clot-busting, medication.
 This type of medication must be given within 4 hours of symptom onset.
 The sooner treatment occurs, the better your chances of recovery.
 If you think you’re having a stroke, call 9–1–1 right away for emergency care.

 Medicines to prevent blood clots are the mainstay treatment for people who have carotid artery disease.
 They prevent platelets from clumping together and forming blood clots in your carotid arteries, which can lead to a stroke.
 Two common medications are:

 Sometimes lifestyle changes alone aren’t enough to control your cholesterol levels.
 For example, you also may need statin medications to control or lower your cholesterol.
 By lowering your blood cholesterol level, you can decrease your chance of having a heart attack or stroke.
 Doctors usually prescribe statins for people who have:

 - Heart disease or have had a stroke

 Doctors may discuss beginning statin treatment with those who have an elevated risk for developing heart disease or having a stroke.